 In the event Wintergreen were to withdraw its nominees, such that there would no longer be a contested election, the majority voting provisions of our Bylaws and corporate governance policies would apply.
-While we have no reason to expect this will occur, if it did, then pursuant to the majority voting provisions of our Bylaws and corporate governance policies, if an incumbent director nominee does not receive a greater number of "FOR" votes than "AGAINST" votes, he or she must promptly tender his or her resignation to the Board following certification of the vote, which resignation will be effective upon acceptance by the Board.
-The Governance Committee will consider the resignation offer and recommend to our Board the action to be taken.
-The Governance Committee and the Board are entitled to consider any factors they deem relevant in deciding whether to accept a director's resignation.
-Our Board shall take action within 90 days following certification of the vote, unless such action would cause us to fail to comply with any applicable stock exchange listing requirement or any rule or regulation promulgated under the Exchange Act, in which event our Board shall take action as promptly as practicable while continuing to meet such requirement, rule, or regulation.
-Our Board also will promptly disclose publicly its decision and the reasons therefor.
-If our Board does not accept the resignation, the nominee will continue to serve until the next annual meeting for the year in which his or her term expires and until his or her successor shall be duly elected and qualified, or until his or her prior resignation, death, or removal.
-If our Board accepts the resignation, then our Board, in its sole discretion, may fill any resulting vacancy.
+While we have no reason to expect this will occur, if it did, then pursuant to the majority voting provisions of our Bylaws and corporate governance policies, if an incumbent director nominee does not receive a greater number of "FOR" votes than "AGAINST" votes, he or she must promptly tender his or her resignation to the Board following certification of the vote, which resignation would be effective upon acceptance by the Board.
+The Governance Committee would consider the resignation offer and recommend to our Board the action to be taken.
+The Governance Committee and the Board would be entitled to consider any factors they deem relevant in deciding whether to accept a director's resignation.
+Our Board would take action with regard to any such resignations within 90 days following certification of the vote, unless such action would cause us to fail to comply with any applicable stock exchange listing requirement or any rule or regulation promulgated under the Exchange Act, in which event our Board would take action as promptly as practicable while continuing to meet such requirement, rule, or regulation.
+Our Board also would promptly disclose publicly its decision and the reasons therefor.
+If our Board elected not to accept any such resignation, the nominee would continue to serve until the next annual meeting for the year in which his or her term expires and until his or her successor were to be duly elected and qualified, or until his or her prior resignation, death, or removal.
+If our Board were to accept such resignation, then our Board, in its sole discretion, would have the ability to fill any resulting vacancy.